 Almost everyone agrees that listening to music can motivate us, change our mood, or even get us moving differently.
 There’s something about a rhythm that draws people in.
 That got us thinking.
 Could music or listening to a rhythm help stroke survivors with their rehab?
 And if so, what’s the best way to do this?

-We decided to try using a metronome in our walking courses to test the power of rhythm.
-A metronome is a device that keeps a beat.
-They’re used to help musicians keep a certain rhythm as they play a piece of music, but portable and downloadable ones now make it possible for people to use on the go.
+We found that using a metronome, a device that keeps a beat, helps improve walking.
+Metronomes are used to help musicians keep a certain rhythm as they play a piece of music, but portable and downloadable ones now make it possible for people to use on the go.
 Using a metronome as you exercise can help you keep a certain rhythm and can improve your movements in two ways.

 Two ways that rhythm can help improve movements

 1. Rhythm can help you focus on the correct execution on an exercise

 We suggest using a metronome because correctly performing a movement requires you to do it with the right timing.
 If you do an exercise like the squat, for example, too quickly, you won’t activate your muscles in a way that will give you the results you want.
 You also increase your risk of injury because your form might suffer.
 But if you do a squat slowly enough in time with a metronome and hold it for 2 seconds in the lowest position, your leg muscles really have to work, and you’ll feel a difference.
 It will feel harder to do, but that’s because you’re working with targeted muscles and not letting momentum or other muscles take over.

 2. Rhythm can help you improve your motor control